mre/rust-big-name-big-list/README.md

 ## Google

-Google is working on a new operating system called Fuchsia, parts of which are [writen in Rust](https://fuchsia.googlesource.com/magenta-rs/+/88580e68f95830124e09f727c3090408056755ea/GETTING_STARTED.md).
+Google is working on a new operating system called Fuchsia, parts of which are [written in Rust](https://fuchsia.googlesource.com/magenta-rs/+/88580e68f95830124e09f727c3090408056755ea/GETTING_STARTED.md).

 ## Microsoft